 This class is a great introductory class for students interested in learning more about technology entrepreneurship and innovation.
 SCET classes welcome students from all majors and levels.

-Starting in Spring 2021, the A. Richard Newton Lecture Series will become an official Berkeley Changemaker course.
+Beginning in Spring 2021, the A. Richard Newton Lecture series became an official Berkeley Changemaker course.
 Berkeley Changemaker is a way to help engineers, humanists, and scientists on campus understand their passion and have the ability to create change and have agency in the world.
 The A. Richard Newton Series course helps students understand how to pursue their interests and execute them by learning from distinguished innovators.

 Victoria Howell is director, Professional Programs and associate instructor for UC Berkeley’s Sutardja Center for Entrepreneurship and Technology.
 She leads the A. Richard Newton Lecture Series: A Berkeley Changemaker Course, the Center’s flagship program.
 Her background is in financial services, strategy and marketing, and she now dedicates herself to delivering opportunities/events connecting exceptional individuals to diverse audiences.
 Her work encourages learning and empowerment for aspiring innovators, entrepreneurs, career-minded professionals and seasoned executives.
 She holds a BA from University of Virginia and an MBA, from The Darden School of Business University of Virginia.

 About A. Richard Newton